mpytlik-intel/edge-ai-libraries/microservices/dlstreamer-pipeline-server/docs/user-guide/how-to-deploy-with-helm.md

 The resources such as video and model are copied into `dlstreamer-pipeline-server` pod by `initContainers`.

 We will send the below curl request to run the inference.
-It comprises of a source file path which is `warehouse.avi`, a destination, with metadata directed to a json fine in `/tmp/resuts.jsonl` and frames streamed over RTSP with id `pallet_defect_detection`.
+It comprises of a source file path which is `warehouse.avi`, a destination, with metadata directed to a json file in `/tmp/resuts.jsonl` and frames streamed over RTSP with id `pallet_defect_detection`.
 Additionally, we will also provide the GETi model path that would be used for detecting defective boxes on the video file.

 Open another terminal and send the following curl request
 ```sh